arrayoutofbounds/hcard-generator/README.md

 ## CD

 Continous Deployment was setup by using Travis CI and ElasticBeanstalk.
 Every time the code was pushed, tests were ran and a docker image was built.
-The docker image is then pushed to dockerhub and then downloaded by the Elasticbeanstalk instance and executed.
+The docker image is then used by the Elasticbeanstalk instance and executed.

 Travis builds can be seen [here](https://travis-ci.org/github/arrayoutofbounds/hcard-generator).